DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 3. Save the manifest file in the same directory/folder you have saved the powershell script.
 It's important to save the file in the JSON format and that you remember what you named the file.
 In this tutorial the name we used is _manifest.json_.

-4. Open a new command line interface (CLI) prompt that supports using of PowerShell commands (depending on your organizational IT policies, you may need to open an elevated/administator prompt, e.g. by right clicking on the Powershell icon and choosing "Run as administrator").
+4. Open a new command line interface (CLI) prompt that supports using of PowerShell commands (depending on your organizational IT policies, you may need to open an elevated/administrator prompt, e.g. by right clicking on the Powershell icon and choosing "Run as administrator").
 If you don't have PowerShell installed you can follow instructions at [Installing Power Shell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3).

 > Please note that for Windows OS users you have a subtle difference if you try to use `Windows PowerShell` and `PowerShell 7` command prompts

 > `Windows PowerShell` usually comes installed in recent versions of Windows.
 It uses `PowerShell 5` version as you can see from the below image or using the `$PSVersionTable.PSVersion` in a power shell command prompt yourself
 ![image](https://user-images.githubusercontent.com/67288628/225462134-9a8e0224-3638-46be-9758-5adaf401d655.png)

 > `PowerShell 7` is the most recent version of PowerShell released by Microsoft and we recommend using it because it can save you from getting into trouble with file paths being too long and our `InstanceExport` script not being able to export the file properly.
-After you install the `PowerShell 7` and openning its command line prompt you should be able to see the version of PowerShell using the `$PSVersionTable.PSVersion` command like shown in the image below
+After you install the `PowerShell 7` and opening its command line prompt you should be able to see the version of PowerShell using the `$PSVersionTable.PSVersion` command like shown in the image below
 ![image](https://user-images.githubusercontent.com/67288628/225463265-13a63f36-ef92-4813-9108-e4e949dc8e3f.png)

 5. Navigate to the directory you have saved the InstanceExport.ps1 and the JSON manifest file.